ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 A simple way to migrate a local AIX environment (or workload) into {{site.data.keyword.powerSys_notm}} is to restore an operating system `rootvg` backup over an existing image and then migrate the data.
 The `rootvg` backup is created with the AIX `mksysb` command.
 The restored mksysb image applies the AIX configuration details while preserving the {{site.data.keyword.powerSys_notm}} deployed storage and networking resources.

-Once the restored AIX configuration is active, various methods can be used to migrate applications and related data.
+when the restored AIX configuration is active, various methods can be used to migrate applications and related data.
 Those methods are outside the scope of this page.

 It is assumed the reader has AIX administration experience and is familiar with deploying a {{site.data.keyword.powerSys_notm}} AIX instance by using the {{site.data.keyword.powerSys_notm}} user interface or the ibm cloud CLI.